LucaCappelletti94/hyperloglog-rs/README.md

 We hope that this library will be useful for you in your projects, and we welcome your feedback and contributions.
 Please feel free to open an issue or submit a pull request if you have any questions or suggestions.
 Thank you for your interest in our HLL crate, and happy counting!

+## No STD
+This crate is designed to be as lightweight as possible and does not require any dependencies from the Rust standard library (std).
+As a result, it can be used in a bare metal or embedded context, where std may not be available.

+All functionality of this crate can be used without std, and the prelude module provides easy access to all the relevant types and traits.
+If you encounter any issues using this crate in a no_std environment, please don't hesitate to open an issue or submit a pull request on GitHub.

 ## Required features
+Note that some of the features used by this crate, such as #![feature(generic_const_exprs)], require a nightly Rust compiler.
+If you are using a stable or beta version of Rust, you may need to switch to nightly or disable certain features to use this crate.

 The **generic_const_exprs** feature allows for using constant expressions as generic type parameters, which is necessary in this implementation to pass compile-time constant values as template arguments.

 The **const_float_bits_conv** feature provides the ability to convert floating-point values to their corresponding bit patterns at compile time, which is useful in computing hash values.